Lourdez/zen-class-devops-documentation/010 - AWS/AWS-Cloud Watch .md

 ### Container Insights.
 + This feature collects, aggregates and monitors metrics and logs for containerized applications and microservices.
 It can also troubleshoot Amazon Elastic Kubernetes Service and Amazon Container Orchestration Service.
 ### CloudWatch Lambda Insights.
-+This service collects, aggregates and monitors AWS Lambda logs and performance metrics from each container, including CPU, memory and disk information.
++ This service collects, aggregates and monitors AWS Lambda logs and performance metrics from each container, including CPU, memory and disk information.

 ### Contributor Insights.
 + This feature provides a view of the top contributors influencing system performance, such as API calls, applications or customer accounts.